hbc/NGS_Data_Analysis_Course/sessionIII/lessons/03_DEG_getting_started.md

 **Exercise**

-Suppose we had sample names matching in the counta matrix and metadata file, but they were out of order.
+Suppose we had sample names matching in the counts matrix and metadata file, but they were out of order.
 Write the line(s) of code required to create a new matrix with columns ordered such that they were identical to the row names of the metadata.

 ***